 Okay, here are some more statistics about other work injuries.

-BLS collects the time of day and day of the week the injury or illness occurred and the time the employee had spent on the job
+BLS collects the time of day and day of the week the injury or illness occurred and the time the employee had spent on the job before the incident.

 • Of the work related injuries and illnesses with days away from work (for which the time of the incident was reported), the eight-hour period from 8:00 a.m. to 4:00 p.m. accounted for 65 percent of the cases in 2006.
 The 4:00 p.m. to midnight time period accounted for 20 percent of the cases.

 • Eighty-seven percent of the work related injuries and illnesses occurred on Monday through Friday.